dalibo/emaj/docs/en/mainFunctions.rst

 For each table of the group, this function creates the associated log table, the log function and trigger, as well as the trigger that blocks the execution of *TRUNCATE* SQL statements.

-The function also creates the secondary E-Maj schemas if needed.
+The function also creates the log schemas, if needed.

 On the contrary, if specific tablespaces are referenced for any log table or log index, these tablespaces must exist before the function's execution.